 Download our Printable Guide

 Located in Jackson, New Jersey, Six Flags Great Adventure is one of the flagship parks in the Six Flags chain.
 The park is home to two of the world's most highly-regarded roller coasters - twisting, turning wooden beast El Toro, and the towering Kingda Ka.
 As well as an extensive line-up of other coasters, it is also hosts a number of off-the-shelf kids' rides, many of which are housed in the Bugs Bunny National Park and Safari Kids areas.
-The formerly self-drive, separately-ticketed safari that neighbored the park is now a guided attraction that is included with park admission, known as Safari Off Road Adventure.
+The Wild Safari Drive-Thru Adventure is once again a self-drive attraction available at an extra charge.